leefunowl/DBs-Sync/README.md

 ## Testing

+- Create a Python venv
+- Install dependencies: `pip3 install -r requirements.txt`
-Run `python -m unittest discover -v` in the project's directory to test the program.
+- Run `python -m unittest discover -v` in the project's directory to test the program.

+## How to use

+- Update `config.py` with your source and target databases uri
+- Run the sync program: `python3 sync.py`

 ## Situations where this program can be useful